grpc/grpc.io/content/en/docs/languages/go/generated-code.md

 So, for example, if `foo.proto` declares itself to be in `package foo`, then the generated `foo.pb.go` file will also be in the Go `package foo`.

-For reference to the generated code that does not use generic interfaces for streams (i.e., the older version of the generated code), please refer to [old generated code]().
+For reference to the generated code that does not use generic interfaces for streams (i.e., the older version of the generated code), please refer to [generated code(non-generic)](generated-code-non-generic/).